shubham29mehta/Hate-Speech-Detection/README.md

 # Project Overview

 The goal of this project/repository is to identify **Hate Speech** in a tweet using deep learning based Transfomer models.
+Following models were used to indentify the hate speech in tweets:
+* GRU
+*LSTM
+* Bi-Directional LSTM
+* LSTM with attention
-I have used pre-trained **ALBERT transfomer** and fine tuned it on the data to identify hate specch in a tweet.
+* Pre-trained **ALBERT transfomer** and fine tuned it on the data to identify hate specch in a tweet.

 # Data Source